Unsupervised dynamic modeling of medical image transformation: Experiments

-The encoder consists of four 2-stride convolutional layers with $[64, 128, 156, 512]$ filters respectively, where each layer is followed by batch normalization~\cite{ioffe2015batch} and a leaky ReLU~\cite{maas2013rectifier} activation.
-The output of the last convolutional layer is flattened and two dense layers are used---one for the mean, $\{\mu_t^{\text{enc}}\}_{t = 1}^T$ and one for the logarithm of the variances, $\{\log \left({\sigma_t^\text{enc}}^2\right)\}_{t=1}^T$.
-In the LGSSM we use a dimension of $16$ for our observed state process, $x \in \mathbb{R}^{16}$, and $32$ for the state space process, $z \in \mathbb{R}^{32}$.
-The decoder layers mirrors the encoder and we use a superresolution procedure~\cite{shi2016real}, similar to the original Kalman VAE~\cite{fraccaro2017disentangled}.
-We assume the output distribution to be a multivariate Gaussian so that the log-likelihood is proportional to the mean-squared error, $\log p_\theta(\mathbf{y} \mid \mathbf{x}) \propto ||\mathbf{y} - \hat{\mathbf{y}}||^2$, where $\hat{\mathbf{y}}$ is the output from the decoder.
+The encoder consists of downsampling convolutional levels with $16$, $32$, $64$ and $128$ filters respectively, where the feature maps at each level are first downsampled using a 2-stride convolutional layer followed by a batch normalization~\cite{ioffe2015batch} and a leaky ReLU~\cite{maas2013rectifier} activation function.
+Furthermore, we use two 1-stride convolutional layers with residual connections~\cite{he2016deep} before the feature map is downsampled to the next level.
+The output of the last level is flattened and two dense layers are used---one for the mean, $\{\mu_t^{\text{enc}}\}_{t = 1}^T$ and one for the variances, $\{\left({\sigma_t^\text{enc}}\right)^2\}_{t=1}^T$.